imhotepper/polymer_ing/_slides/Slides. 1. Web Components/intro.md

 * HTML Imports
     * Importing HTML documents into other documents
 * HTML Templates
-    * The template tag, inert chunks of DOM
+    * The template tag, insert chunks of DOM

 These features can be used separately or all together